andreasabel/wksh-tt-lambda/README.md

 style for the double-negation translation.
 In particular, our attention shall be retained by a new and short proof with memory assignment of Gödel's completeness theorem.

+### Bob Atkey (Strathclyde University), Syntax and Semantics of Quantitative Type Theory

+I'll present Quantitative Type Theory, a Type Theory that records usage information for each variable in a judgement, based on a previous system by McBride.
+The usage information is used to give a realizability semantics using a variant of Linear Combinatory Algebras, refining the usual realizability semantics of Type Theory by accurately tracking resource behaviour.
+We define the semantics in terms of Quantitative Categories with Families, a novel extension of Categories with Families for modelling resource sensitive type theories.

 ### Ken-etsu Fujita (Gunma University), A constructive proof of the Church—Rosser theorem